rcarrascosps/mulesoftAuditLogs/README.md

-# Mulesoft Audit Logs
+# MuleSoft Audit Logs Utility
-Contains a sample application to constantly query the audit logs of Anypoint Platform.
+Contains a sample shell based application that constantly query the audit logs of Anypoint Platform.

 This tool is going to be polling the Audit API and query for new events.
+Currently contains the logic to retrieve Applications events, such as: Deploy, Create, Start, Delete.
+This can be for CloudHub, Standalone, Runtime Fabric, etc.

 If new events are detected, those will be send to a syslog UDP based system for consolidation.

 ## Pre-requisites